masesgroup/JCOReflector/src/documentation/articles/generics.md

 # Generics support (experimental)

 > [!WARNING]
 > Support for .NET generic types and members is **experimental**.
-It is controlled by an engine-level `EnableGenerics` switch, disabled by default.
+It is controlled by an engine-level `EnableGenerics` switch.
 Enabling it changes the shape of the generated Java code (see [Impact on non-generic output](#impact-on-non-generic-output) below) and is not yet recommended for production reflection runs.
 This page documents the current state as of this writing and will be updated as the feature matures.

 ## Why generics needed dedicated work